-Exercise 2.6: Representation and Field Coloring
+Exercise 2.8: Representation and Field Coloring

 Play with the data representation a bit.
 Make sure disk_out_ref.ex2 is selected in the pipeline browser.
-(If you do not have the data loaded, repeat Exercise 2.5.)
+(If you do not have the data loaded, repeat Exercise 2.7.)
 Use the variable chooser to color the surface by the Pres variable.
-Then turn the color legend on to see the actual pressure values.
 To see the structure of the mesh, change the representation to Surface With Edges.
 You can view both the cell structure and the interior of the mesh with the Wireframe representation.

-2.4 Filters
+2.6 Filters